betaneutrino/Test/README.md

-Welcome to my test repo.
+# Wilkommen zu mein Test repo / Welcome to my Test repo
-This isnt a serious project- Just small programming projects of mine, I did entirely by myself This repo is open because, its for another beginner to see my work.
+These are just my casual programming/other things projects, I do for hobby.
-Feel free to copy anything, use them for your own stuff, Or use them for learning!
+Feel free to explore or copy these for your own!.
+-
+Das sind nur meine gelegentlichen Programmierprojekte/anderen Dinge, die ich als Hobby mache. gerne kopieren

 BetaNeutrino(c)